Whimsy Stick

 Dog running for exercise but unable to settle without prey drive completion

-Here is the uncomfortable truth most exercise guides will not tell you: more exercise can make behavior worse.
+More exercise can make behavior worse.
 Dogs are adaptive athletes.
-The more cardio you give them, the more endurance they build.
-A dog that needed a 30-minute walk six months ago now needs 60 minutes for the same physical effect.
-But the neurological need was never addressed by either walk.
+More cardio builds more endurance.
+A 30-minute walk that worked six months ago now needs 60 minutes for the same physical tiredness, and the neurological need was never touched.

 More-Exercise Approach